School Counselor Careers

 Before becoming licensed, an aspiring school counselor will also usually need to complete a certain number of hours of supervised on the job training.

-According to the Bureau of labor Statistics, the median salary of all school and career counselors was $53,380 in 2011.
+According to the Bureau of Labor Statistics, the median salary of all school and career counselors is $60,140 as of May 2022.
+The top 10% earn upwards of $98,530.
 Salaries vary by location and are often dictated by the budget of your school system.